Ryangwaite/AWS-SAA-C02-Course/README.md

 - Generated by KMS using the CMK and `GenerateDataKey` operation.
 - Used to encrypt data larger than 4KB in size.
 - Linked to a specific CMK so KMS can tell that a specific DEK was generated with a specific CMK.

 KMS does not store the DEK, once provided to a user or service, it is discarded.
 KMS doesn't actually perform the encryption or decryption of data using the DEK or anything past generating them.

-When the DEK is generated, KMS provides two version.
+When the DEK is generated, KMS provides two versions:

 - Plaintext Version - This can be used immediately.
 - Ciphertext Version - Encrypted version of the DEK.